bzimmer/gravl/docs/index.md

 _For most commands the timeout value is reset on each query.
 For example, if you query 12 activities from Strava each query will honor the timeout value, it's not a deadline._

+## Usage

+See the [manual](https://bzimmer.github.io/gravl/commands) for an overview of all the commands.